Columbia Metropolitan Airport: Postwar use

-In November 1982 Piedmont Airlines returned to Columbia with flights to Charlotte and later Newark.
+In November 1982, Piedmont Airlines returned to Columbia with flights to Charlotte and later Newark.
 American Airlines would start service in 1985 to Raleigh and United Airlines would fly to Charlotte and Chicago–O'Hare.
 PeopleExpress and Continental Airlines.
 Freedom Airlines operated Convairs to Columbia in 1983.
-United Express (operated by Atlantic Coast Airlines) entered the market May 24, 1999 with service to Washington–Dulles and added Chicago–O'Hare on July 1, 2000.
+United Express (operated by Atlantic Coast Airlines) entered the market May 24, 1999, with service to Washington–Dulles and added Chicago–O'Hare on July 1, 2000.
 Northwest Airlines (operated by Pinnacle Airlines) came to Columbia on October 6, 2003, offering service to Detroit.
 On October 30, 2005, American Eagle returned after a nine-year absence with service to Dallas/Fort Worth after Delta closed their DFW hub earlier that year.
-In October 2010 US Airways Express operated by Air Wisconsin began non-stops to New York–La Guardia, but wound up discontinuing it as a result of a New York–La Guardia slot swap with Delta, which now has two daily flights to the airport.
+In October 2010, US Airways Express operated by Air Wisconsin began non-stops to New York–La Guardia, but wound up discontinuing it as a result of a New York–La Guardia slot swap with Delta, which now has two daily flights to the airport.

-Since 2000 the airport has tried to recruit low-cost carriers, but has been unable to maintain those services.
+Since 2000, the airport has tried to recruit low-cost carriers, but has been unable to maintain those services.
 Allegiant Air tried service to Orlando/Sanford, St. Petersburg/Clearwater and Fort Lauderdale in Florida, yet these services did not last.
+Allegiant Air will resume services to Orlando/Sanford and Fort Lauderdale in summer 2025.
 Independence Air served Columbia briefly in 2004 and 2005 with service to Washington–Dulles before ceasing its operations in January 2006.
 In May 2008, Spirit Airlines began service to Fort Lauderdale but terminated the route in March 2009.
-In 2011 Vision Airlines launched service to Destin, Florida, ending the route after a month.
+Spirit Airlines resumed flights to Fort Lauderdale in June 2025 but only to end in October 2025.
+In 2011, Vision Airlines launched service to Destin, Florida, ending the route after a month.

-In 2015 United Airlines CEO Jeff Smisek was forced to step down after it was revealed that he had continued to run an unprofitable route to the airport from Newark Liberty International Airport for former Port Authority of New York and New Jersey chairman David Samson.
+In 2015, United Airlines CEO Jeff Smisek was forced to step down after it was revealed that he had continued to run an unprofitable route to the airport from Newark Liberty International Airport for former Port Authority of New York and New Jersey chairman David Samson.

+United Airlines will resume the route to Newark Liberty International Airport in January 2026.

-On June 7, 2018 American Airlines restored mainline service to Columbia with two daily nonstop flights to Dallas/Fort Worth.
+On June 7, 2018, American Airlines restored mainline service to Columbia with two daily nonstop flights to Dallas/Fort Worth.
 The airline also announced it would start flights to/from Miami by the end of 2019.